jaxwong/tp/docs/UserGuide.md

 ### Finding events by alias: `find-event`

-Find events whose aliases start with any of the given keywords.
+Finds events whose aliases start with any of the given keywords.

 Format: `find-event ea/KEYWORD [MORE_KEYWORDS]`